Workers’ Compensation Program Benchmarking

 Many employers now use benchmarking to evaluate various aspects of their workers’ compensation program in relation to peer group companies.
-Marsh Risk Consulting’s Risk Innovation and Quantification (RiskIQ) Practice helps you identify where to make improvements, increase profitability, and implement best practices.
+Marsh Advisory helps you identify where to make improvements, increase profitability, and implement best practices.

-Marsh Risk Consulting’s (MRC) Risk Innovation and Quantification (RiskIQ) Practice provides organizations with an enhanced Workers’ Compensation Benchmarking Report (WCBR).
+Marsh Advisory provides organizations with an enhanced workers’ compensation benchmarking report.
 This report contains metrics and benchmarks that help identify the unique cost drivers of your workers’ compensation program.

-The WCBR provides you with Marsh’s proprietary, quantified “RiskIQ score” of your performance compared to a custom peer group.
+The report provides you with Marsh Advisory’s proprietary, quantified scoring tool that compares your performance to a custom peer group.
 It indicates how your workers’ compensation program stacks up — and how it has progressed over time — in managing three important areas:

 - Environment - Causal factors driving your frequency of losses.

 - Claim - Post-loss claim management factors driving severity.